heapwolf/Porter/README.md

 The `use` function sets the defaults for all calls that get made.
 It accepts an object literal containing the following members...

 `port` Number - The port of the server that will accept the requests.<br/>
-`in` Object - A JSONSchema object that will validate against every incoming request.<br/>
+`inbound` Object - A JSONSchema object that will validate against every incoming request.<br/>
-`out` Object - A JSONSchema object that will validate against every outgoing request.<br/>
+`outbound` Object - A JSONSchema object that will validate against every outgoing request.<br/>
 `host` String - An IP address of the host server that will accept the requests.<br/>
 `headers` Object - An object literal of HTTP request headers that will be attached to each request.<br/>
 `protocol` String - The protocol to be used for all requests, ie 'http', 'https'.<br/>